FIRST-Tech-Challenge/FtcRobotController/README.md

 ### Breaking Changes
 * Increases the Robocol version.
-  * This means an 8.0 or later Robot Controller or Driver Station will not be able to communicate with a 7.2 or earlier Driver Station or Robot Controller.
+  * This means an 8.0 or later org.firstinspires.ftc.teamcode.Robot Controller or Driver Station will not be able to communicate with a 7.2 or earlier Driver Station or org.firstinspires.ftc.teamcode.Robot Controller.
   * If you forget to update both apps at the same time, an error message will be shown explaining which app is older and should be updated.
 * Initializing I2C devices now happens when you retrieve them from the `HardwareMap` for the first time.
   * Previously, all I2C devices would be initialized before the OpMode even began executing,